jrandj/java-11/README.md

     * Interfaces
     * Enums

-1. A variable contains a raw number, and assigning one variable to another simply copies that number from one variable to another.
+1. A variable contains a raw number and assigning one variable to another simply copies that number from one variable to another.
 Java uses **pass by value** semantics.

-1. Java initialises all static and instance variables of a class automatically if you don't initialise them explicitly.
-You must initalise local variables explicitly before they are used.
+1. Java initialises all static and instance variables of a class automatically if you do not initialise them explicitly.
+You must initialise local variables explicitly before they are used.

 1. Assigning a smaller type to a larger type is known as **implicit widening conversion** as no cast is required.
-To assign a larger type to a smaller type, for a compile time constant (i.e. final) the compiler will automatically narrow the value.
+To assign a larger type to a smaller type, for a compile time constant (i.e., final) the compiler will automatically narrow the value.
 If the source variable is not a constant then a cast is required, this is known as **explicit narrowing**.
-Determining the value that will actually be assigned when doing an explicit can be complicated.
+Determining the value that will be assigned when doing an explicit can be complicated.

 1. A String is an object of class java.lang.String.
 String is a final class and implements java.lang.CharSequence.
 String is immutable so the value cannot be changed after instantiation.